Help for families

 Supporting the education of looked-after children

 When a child is looked after by a council, it's the duty of the council as a 'corporate parent' to safeguard and promote the child's welfare.
 This includes supporting the child's education.
-Go to our The Durham Virtual School - supporting the education of looked after children page for more information.
+Go to our The Durham Virtual School - supporting the education of looked after and adopted children page for more information.